IntelLabs/vdms/docs/guides/Descriptor-Tutorial.md

             "year": 2015
         },
-        "_ref": 1,                  // Assign a reference number for later use "format": "jpg"             // Speficity a format to use (default is our TDB format) }
+        "_ref": 1,                  // Assign a reference number for later use "format": "jpg"             // Specify a format to use (default is our TDB format) }